ZacconeAlessio/Colloidal-Microstructure-under-Shear-High-Densities/README.md

 The workflow combines:

-- analytical intermediate-asymptotics solutions of the pair Smoluchowski equation,
+- analytical intermediate-asymptotics solutions of the pair Smoluchowski equation with shear flow,
 - construction of an effective potential of mean force,
 - Ornstein–Zernike integral equation,
 - Percus–Yevick (PY),